MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-protection-configure.md

 ## Create a device profile containing Endpoint protection settings

 > [!IMPORTANT]
-> The macOS endpoint protection template has been deprecated in the August 2024 service release.
-Existing policies will remain unchanged; however, you can no longer create new policies using this template and it is recommended to use the settings catalog to create new policies that configure the FileVault, Firewall, and System Policy Control (Gatekeeper) payloads.
-Learn more about configuring these payloads using the [macOS settings catalog](https://learn.microsoft.com/en-us/mem/intune/configuration/settings-catalog?tabs=sc-search-filter%2Csc-reporting)
+> The macOS endpoint protection template has been deprecated.
+Existing policies remain unchanged, but you can no longer create new policies using this template.
+We recommend using the settings catalog to create new configurations policies for FileVault, Firewall, and System Policy Control (Gatekeeper) payloads.
+For more information, see [macOS settings catalog](../configuration/settings-catalog.md?tabs=sc-search-filter%2Csc-reporting).

 2. Select **Devices** > **Manage devices** > **Configuration** > **Create**.